gbv/ssso/ssso.md

 [TimeTravel]: #timetravel

-An event which ends before it has been started.
+A **time travel** is an event which ends before it has been started.
 Details have been implemented in the future.

     ssso:TimeTravel a owl:Class ;
         rdfs:label "TimeTravel" ;